Use the following instructions to create deals. Deals can also be created from a Product.

 Create a new deal

-To create a deal, navigate to the Create Deal page: Transactions > Deals > Create Deal.
+To create a deal, you'll need to navigate to the Create Deal page: Transactions > Deals > Create Deal.

 The Create Deal page consists of four sections.
-Click to view steps to follow for each section:
+Click to view information and instruction below:

 - Enter a Deal Name.
 This can be anything, but we recommend using a format that's consistent and meaningful.
 For example: ATD/Buyer - DSP-Publisher Placement MMDDYY.